 "Birds in Our Backyard" Black Mountain Center for the Arts gallery, Hummingbird platter, Sept, 2016.

-Top Pottery Blog of 2015, 8th place.
+Top Pottery Blog of 2016, went up one place to 7th place!
 Pottery Making Blog, and monthly listings at potterymakinginfo.blog

 Top Pottery Blog of 2014, 11th place